MaitreyaGanu/PLit-ReThiN/README.md

 # Run the benchmarking pipeline
 # (see repository for dataset-specific entry points and the shared subsampling wrapper)
 ```

-## Acknowledgements

-This work was carried out at IISER Thiruvananthapuram under the guidance of **Dr. Clint P. George** (IIT Goa).
-It builds directly on the data-thinning framework of Neufeld, Dharamshi, Gao, Witten, and colleagues, the stability-selection framework of Meinshausen & Bühlmann and Shah & Samworth, and the minimum-description-length principle of Rissanen.
-Benchmark datasets are used courtesy of their original authors and the `DuoClustering2018` benchmark collection.

 ---

 <div align="center">